Arlam/Angular-initial/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

+The purpose of the template is to speed up a project when it starts.
+It contains basic features that aare used by almost all projects I have been working on.
+It has everything to help with security implementation, contains simple docker file and simple proxy configuration

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.